zhus-dika/math_modelling_compressor_unit/README.md

-# math_modelling_compressor_unit
+# Mathematical modelling compressor unit

 Source code for the paper Modelling of compressor station operation to minimize fuel gas costs

-To run calculations follow instructions below:
+To run calculations follow the instructions below:

 1. ---> run code in the file calculateFunctionsForCSRegime.nb